dreamRs/luciole/README.md

 * RMarkdown documents (HTML), see `?attach_luciole`
 * shiny applications, see `?luciole_font_dependency`

-For more examples and documentation, see [get Started page](https://dreamrs.github.io/luciole/articles/luciole.html).
+For more examples and documentation, see [get started page](https://dreamrs.github.io/luciole/articles/luciole.html).